 Here is a fun take on how much you really need in your emergency fund.

-This is always the biggest question asked, researched, or feared by young adults.
-And it should be.
-Retirement is important at any age, and the sooner you start preparing, the better off you’ll be.
-Many people were curious what age they can/should retire at, and that’s a great question.
-Here is another calculator for you to play around with.
+This is always the most prominent question asked, researched, or feared by young adults.
+Retirement is essential at any age, and the sooner you start preparing, the better off you’ll be.
+Many people were curious what age they can or should retire at, which’s a great question.
+Here is another calculator for you to try.

-Two great tools for saving for retirement are RRSPs and TFSAs.
-Both will help you to reach your goals, however there are a few differences between the two.
-You will pay taxes on any RRSP withdrawals because you made the contributions with pre-tax dollars (meaning they were tax deductible).
+Two great tools for saving for retirement are the Registered Retirement Savings Plan (RRSP) and the Tax Free Savings Account (TFSA).
+Both will help you to reach your goals.
+However, there are a few differences between the two.
+You will pay taxes on any RRSP withdrawals because you made the contributions with pre-tax dollars (meaning they were tax-deductible).
 A TFSA is free to withdraw and deposit.

-You are no longer allowed to contribute to an RRSP after the age of 71, and you must start to remove this money.
+You are no longer allowed to contribute to an RRSP after 71, and you must start to remove this money.
 There is no age limit on a TFSA.
 There are annual limits on both of these savings accounts.
-For 2015, the RRSP was 18%of earned income you reported on your tax return in the previous year, however, you are allowed to use all previous years since age 18 to contribute.
-The TFSA limit is $5,500

-What are some financial questions you are afraid to ask, or what is some advice you’d like to share with these 10 friends that I may have missed?
+What are some financial questions you are afraid to ask, or what advice would you like to share with these ten friends that I may have missed?
 Let me know in the comments!